wp-plugins/caascade/readme.txt

 == Frequently Asked Questions ==

-= Can I try out the service ? =
+= How much does it cost ? =

-Yes, users are alloted 2000 free sample requests and can purchase additional, if necessary.
+All computation requests with optional PDF output are free but will be branded so that users become aware of the service.

 = Do I need Maxima installed on my server ? =